cacheflowe/imagexpander/README.md

 ## Usage

-Simply add the .js and .css files to your poject, and add an `imagexpander` class to any image you'd like to expand on click.
+Simply add the .js and .css files to your project, and add an `imagexpander` class to any image you'd like to expand on click.
 When an image is expanded, a subsequent click, window scroll or ESC key press will hide it.

 If you'd rather cover the screen instead of letterbox, use the public method `window.imagexpander.setStyleCrop()`